tla/stemmaweb/README.md

 Stemmaweb - a Catalyst webservice for text tradition analysis
 =============================================================

-Stemmaweb is a web application, developed in Perl (using the Catalyst framework) and Javascript (using JQuery),
+Stemmaweb is a web application, developed in Perl (using the Catalyst framework) and Javascript (using JQuery), for analysis of the copying relationships (stemmatology) between different manuscript versions of the same text.

 Installation